-Ms. Cho regularly speaks on pension investment matters, including as a co-chair of the Practicing Law Institute’s annual conference, “ERISA: The Evolving World”.
+Ms. Cho regularly writes on pension investment matters for a variety of publications.
+She is a frequent speaker on ERISA matters, including at events sponsored by the Practicing Law Institute, Financial Services Roundtable and American Bankers Association.
+She is the co-chair of the Practicing Law Institute's annual conference, "ERISA: The Evolving World".

-Ira G. Bogner is chair of the firm’s Tax Department and a member of the Employee Benefits, Executive Compensation & ERISA Litigation Group.
+Ira G. Bogner is chair of the firm’s Tax Department and a member of the Employee Benefits & Executive Compensation Group.
 Ira represents a varied list of clients, including financial service companies, entertainment industry clients, and tax-exempt organizations, and also actively represents individual executives in executive compensation matters.

 Areas of Concentration

 Ira has provided guidance to clients on a wide variety of matters in the areas of employee benefits and executive compensation, including: